ianrmurphy/oscc_wiki/Brake.md

 # Control

 The Prius brake actuator is a simple but powerful device.
-It is useful to first understand how the device works when it is installed in the a Prius.
+It is useful to first understand how the device works when it is installed in a Prius.

 The brake actuator has a pump and an accumulator.
 When the pump is energized, pressure is built up in the accumulator.
 This pressure can then be distributed to 4 hydraulic lines, each of which can be controlled independently using two proportional solenoids: one to fill pressure and one to spill pressure.
 Using pulse width modulation (PWM), the amount that the solenoids open or close can be varied.
 Each of these four hydraulic lines has a pressure sensor for measuring brake pressure at the wheels.